 I shared this quote from Ronald Reagan, 40th President of the United States, with my children this weekend:

-If you are like me, you have events, people, books, experiences that have contributed to the formation of your value system.
-These affected you in a profound way.
+If you are like me, you have events, people, books, and experiences that have contributed to the formation of your value system and have profoundly affected you.
 Hopefully, most have been good, but occasionally they are negative as well.

-While these experiences are significant to you and have significance, they blend into your being.
+These experiences are significant to you and blend into your being.
 They are part of the landscape.
 They are who you are.

 The mistake we make is that we don’t tell the stories.
-Perhaps we discount their significance in our head.
+Perhaps we discount their significance in our heads.
 We don’t think anyone wants to hear them.
 We want to leave it to the next generation to figure out for themselves.
-It is their life after all.
+It is their life, after all.

 Or maybe humility prevents us.
-We don’t want to force values down someone’s throat.
-Who are we to push them on others.
+We don’t want to force our values down someone else’s throat.
+Who are we to push them on others?
 Our children should be free to form their own ideas.

-But, when I read the Reagan quote, it occurs to me how much is at stake if we don’t take the lead on teaching values and ideas.
+But, when I read the Reagan quote, it occurred to me how much is at stake if we don’t take the lead on teaching values and ideas.

 In this world, the influences come fast and furious.
-Television, schools, social networks, peer groups and news shows all have an impact.
-As parents, grandparents, bosses and colleagues we have a responsibility in helping those we care about to carry forth the values and ideas that contribute to our success today.
+Television, schools, social networks, peer groups, and news shows all have an impact.
+As parents, grandparents, bosses, and colleagues, we have a responsibility to help those we care about to carry forth the values and ideas that contribute to our success today.

-As family and business leaders our values count.
-In our roles, we have an opportunity to influence most those who are close to us.
+As family and business leaders, our values count.
+In our roles, we have an opportunity to influence the most those who are close to us.

 So, weigh in.
 Be heard.
-Makes a list of the values, ideas and principles you hold dear.
+Make a list of the values, ideas, and principles you hold dear.
 Share them and the stories in your life that helped them come to life.
 We will all be better for it.